Daario Naharis: A Storm of Swords

 The Stormcrows are hired by Yunkai to defend the city against Daenerys Targaryen's forces.
 Daenerys offers the Stormcrows gold if they defect to her.
 While the Stormcrows deliberate this offer, Daario (having been won over by Daenerys) kills the Stormcrows' captains and pledges the company's support to Daenerys.
 The Stormcrows aid Daenerys in her subsequent conquests of Yunkai and Meereen.

 A Dance with Dragons

 Following Daenerys' conquest of Meereen, she sends Daario to Lhazar to reopen trade routes between the two regions.
 After his return, Daenerys takes Daario as a lover but marries the Meereenese nobleman Hizdahr zo Loraq.
 With Yunkai besieging Meereen, Daenerys offers an exchange of hostages between the two camps to ensure peace, and Daario is amongst those given to Yunkai.
-However, Daenerys flies away on Drogon, and the Yunkai'i refuse to release Daario until Daenerys' other two dragons are executed.
+However, Daenerys flies away on Drogon, and the Yunkai refuse to release Daario until Daenerys' other two dragons are executed.